nikcain/AltAzGoto/README.md

 The database of celestial objects contains all NGC objects, about 450 major stars, and planets (incuding pluto, not that you'll be able to see it).

 Current status of code: functionally complete, but untested.
-Some hardcoded stuff that needs finessing (such as current date, stepper calibration with gears).
-Program space is just squeezing onto an arduino Uno R3, so not much wriggle room left to add more functionality, unless I relent and buy a arduino mega for a couple more quid!
+Program space is just squeezing onto an arduino Uno R3 (97%), so not much wriggle room left to add more functionality, unless I relent and buy a arduino mega for a couple more quid!

 Todo:
 * match motor parameters to real life gears
-* allow entry of date using IR remote
 * bug test
 * bug test
 * bug test